veksh/cloudresume/README.md

 # Cloud Resume

 Simple framework designed to automate the deployment of my [resume site](https://resume.veksh.in) on AWS.
-It was inspired by the [cloud resume challenge](https://cloudresumechallenge.dev/)
+It was inspired by the [cloud resume challenge](https://cloudresumechallenge.dev/).

-## Tools
+## Tools and components

+- Terraform to create the necessary infrastructure
+- AWS:
-- Terraform to create the necessary infrastructure: S3 bucket to store the files, CloudFront distribution to provide https access to them, ACM certificate for https and GoDaddy [DNS records](https://github.com/veksh/terraform-provider-godaddy-dns) for the main site and for the DNS challenge from ACM.
+  - S3 bucket to store the files
+  - CloudFront distribution to provide https access to them
+  - ACM certificate for https
+- GoDaddy [DNS records](https://github.com/veksh/terraform-provider-godaddy-dns) for the main site and for the DNS challenge from ACM
-- Ansible to update site contents.
+- Ansible to update site contents
-- GitHub actions to check code on PR and to trigger Terraform and Ansible runs on data or code changes.
+- GitHub actions to
+  - Check Terraform and Ansible code on PR
+  - Trigger Terraform run on infrastructure change
+  - Re-build PDF resume from source
+  - Upload HTML and PDF to S3 on change
-- Latex to typeset resume in PDF format.
+- Latex to typeset resume in PDF format

 ## External requirements and configuration